hynek/first/README.rst

 The idea for *first* goes back to a discussion I had with `Łukasz Langa`_ about how the ``re`` example above is painful in Python.
-We figured such a function is missing from `itertools`_, however it’s rather unlikely we’d get it in and even if, it wouldn’t get in before 3.4 anyway, which is years away as of yours truly is writing this.
+We figured such a function is missing Python, however it’s rather unlikely we’d get it in and even if, it wouldn’t get in before 3.4 anyway, which is years away as of yours truly is writing this.

 So I decided to release it as a package for now.
 If it proves popular enough, it may even make it into Python’s stdlib in the end.